alikamel-dev/tic-tac-toe/README.md

 5. The winner is **the first player to mark all of the cells in a single row, column, or diagonal** - If all cells of the gameboard are marked before either player manages to meet the aforementioned condition, then neither player wins.

-6. After the game ends, you can edit the player names and gameboard size again and click "New Game" to start a new game with the new settings. <br> You may also start a new game in the middle of one in progress, but without editing player names or gameboard size.
+6. After the game ends, you can edit the player names and gameboard size again and click "New Game" to start a new game with the new settings. <br> You may also start a new game in the middle of one in progress, but you may only edit the gameboard size.

 ## Contributing to or Forking the project